ljhearne/LatinSquareTask/Results/readme.md

-For completeness, this directory contains the analysis script I used for the paper
+For completeness, this directory contains the analysis script & data for the paper